 - Familiarity with CAD design tools.

-- Work is performed in an office, laboratory, production floor, clean room, outdoors, remote research environment or at home.
+- Work is performed in an office, laboratory, production floor, or cleanroom, outdoors or remote research environment.

 - May occasionally work in production work centers where use of protective equipment and gear is required.